 I enjoyed meeting Tate's family; they add an unexpected dimension to Tate's character.
 However, I do wish Rebekah's family situation had been expanded more, since it's purely the reason she has to seek employment and lodging outside her home (bringing about the entire story).

 The book stands perfectly on its own, though there are cameos of characters from former books.
 Over all, though, it's a rich story in the author's classic fashion.
+It's also a tie for first place in the historical romance category of the 2017 Christy Awards!

 1. A Lasting Impression